-Chairman Oglesby called the meeting to order, welcomed those in attendance and called for a moment of silence.
+Chairman Moore called the meeting to order, welcomed those in attendance and called for a moment of silence.

-Commissioner Dorsey entered a motion to remove items 13 a), h), & f) from the agenda and approve the agenda.
-Commissioner Banister provided a second to the motion.
+Commissioner Oglesby entered a motion to approve the meeting agenda.
+Commissioner Hannah provided a second to the motion.
 The motion carried unanimously.
-The agenda is recorded in the ď2001-2002Ē minutes book.
+The agenda is recorded in the "2000-2001" minutes book.

 Approve Minutes of Previous Meeting(s)

 motion to approve the minutes of the meetings held July 24th and